 Curious how your autoscaled instances behave when their CPUs are consumed?
 Simply target the instances, select how many cores to consume and for how long, and using your favorite monitoring tool, watch the CPU consumption increase along with the number of instances in place to handle your traffic.

 After running your first attacks and observing the effects on your end user experience, your team can get busy fixing any critical issues that may have been exposed.
-Once fixes are in place, simply re-run the same attacks to verify your newfound resiliency.
+Once fixes are in place, simply re-run the same attacks to verify your newfound reliability.

 Downtime is expensive and it's critical to be proactive to prevent it.
 Gartner cites average per-company figures at $5,600 per minute (roughly $300,000 per hour), and for top eCommerce websites, that figure can be millions per hour.
 Our team is made up of engineers and on-call leaders from Amazon, Netflix, Google, and Dropbox, who have developed Gremlin Free to enable your team to better understand their systems and identify weaknesses before they cause outages and impact customers.